dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 be applied to power and information flows; voltage, amperage, logic gating, albeit these operate in an extremely-high dimensional way.
 Further, there is no comparison between the near infinite and the
-infinite: infinitely dimensional models are functionally divergent from their dimensionally-bounded linear counterparts.
+infinite: infinite dimensional models are functionally divergent from their dimensionally-bounded linear counterparts.
 There is the curse of dimensionality, but then infinite dimensional math imposes profanity-inducing limitations...

-> I, however, do not understand the idiosyncrasies of infinitely
+> I, however, do not understand the idiosyncrasies of infinite
 > dimensional math.
 I am only of aware of this functional divergence
 > in modeling these problems, as well as dramatic shifts in
 > application of theorums.
 I only mention this to emphasize the